 I could eat carrot cake all year round!
 I love the cinnamon flavor and how moist the cake is.
 Plus, it’s a great way to eat more vegetables.
 Kidding!
 These Caramel Pecan Carrot Cupcakes are my absolute favorite (crazy since they don’t have chocolate) and well loved by all who eat them.
 Deciding between these, Warm Caramel Carrot Cake, and White Chocolate Easter Egg Cupcakes for Easter is torture… so I make both!
-Why are these cupcakes better than others?

 1) FINE grated carrots- Use the side of the cheese grater that has the smallest holes.
 Yes, it will take an extra minute to grate the carrots but it’s worth it.
 It helps make the cake moister and less chunky.